deesclouds/deeweb-blog/src/pages/posts/post-6.md

 Titles can be displayed on a page by using a few different methods:

-- By using a standard HTML element on the page with static text `<h1>Homepage<h1>`
+- By using a standard HTML element on the page with static text: `<h1>Homepage<h1>`

-- Using a standard HTML element on the page being referred by a variable defined within the component's frontmatter script `<h1>{pageTitle}</h1>`
+- Using a standard HTML element on the page being referred by a variable defined within the component's frontmatter script: `<h1>{pageTitle}</h1>`

-- By using a layout component on the page and passing the title as a component attribute `<Baselayout title={pageTitle}/>`
+- By using a layout component on the page and passing the title as a component attribute: `<Baselayout title={pageTitle}/>`

-Information can be passed from one component to another by importing a UI component and rendering it in the template of another component, passing props to a component where its rendered by a component's attribute, sending HTML content to be rendered within another component using `<slot/>` placeholder.
+Information can be passed from one component to another by importing a UI component and rendering it in the template of another component, passing props to a component where its rendered by a component's attribute, sending HTML content to be rendered within another component using the `<slot/>` placeholder.

 Astro was built to take advantage of component based design.